 10.10.1 EN-DC

 The RRC Transfer procedure is used to deliver an RRC message, encapsulated in a PDCP PDU between the MN and the SN (and vice versa) so that it may be forwarded to/from the UE using split SRB.
-The RRC transfer procedure is also used for providing a NR measurement report or NR failure information from the UE to the SN via the MN.
+The RRC transfer procedure is also used for providing a NR measurement report, NR failure information or CPC execution completion from the UE to the SN via the MN.
 Additional details of the RRC transfer procedure are defined in TS 36.423 [9].

 Split SRB: